Season finale: American Stories

 About the Music

-The final concert of LexPhil’s 2025-2026 season celebrates the 250th anniversary of America, weaving together stories and music that reflect the past, present, and future of American identity.
+The final concert of LexPhil’s 2025-2026 season commemorates the 250th anniversary of America, weaving together stories and music that reflect the past, present, and future of American identity.
 From iconic anthems to bold new voices, American Stories honors the vast and varied soundscape of our nation.

 The evening opens with Joan Tower’s Made in America, a work inspired by her years abroad and a renewed appreciation for American freedoms, centered around the tune “America the Beautiful.”
 This theme is repeatedly challenged by dissonant interruptions.
 Through moments both tender and bold, she crafts a musical journey that celebrates — and questions — American ideals.